groupdocs-comparison/GroupDocs.Comparison-for-Java/README.md

 Directory | Description
 --------- | -----------
-[Examples](#)  | Contains the package of all Java examples and sample files that will help you learn how to use product features.
+[Examples](#)  | Contains the package of Java examples and sample files that will help you learn how to use product features.

 ## Resources